2578428b/MCA-2023/README.md

 [week 6](week6.md) reading week

-[week7](week7.md) looking more into the curational chalenges withing music using the metadata from week 5
+[week 7](week7.md) looking more into the curational chalenges withing music using the metadata from week 5

 [week 8](week8.md) representing music data and analysing tracks on SonicVisuliser